algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 **Cons**

 - Documentation isn't as comprehensive as Electron and Tauri.
 Because of this, I didn't investigate much further into Wails.
+Tauri seems to be a more supported project, Wails doesn't give us anything additional.
 - The code to interact with file systems, shell and child processes will be written in Go, which would be a new language in the AlgoKit ecosystem and a less common skill in market.
 - No built-in updater.
 It is tracked in this [issue](https://github.com/wailsapp/wails/issues/1178).
 - Wails is based on WebView, therefore, it has the same cross-platform issues with Tauri.